jaikhanna/YoutubePlaylist/README.md

 <h2>Instructions to run the application:</h2>

 <ul>
+	<li>This is assuming that nodeJS is already installed on your machine.
+Click <a href="https://nodejs.org/en/">here</a> to see how to install node.</li>
 	<li>Download the repo as zip.</li>
 	<li>Extract the zip folder.</li>
 	<li>Open terminal and change directory ('cd') into the downloaded folder.</li>